-5.1.4 Experience [4.4.1.1]
+5.1.5 Experience [4.4.1.1]

-5.1.4.1 Experience Reference # 1 - National Archives and Records Administration
+5.1.5.1 Experience Reference # 1 - National Archives and Records Administration

-Customer/Agency Name National Archives and Records Administration Contract Title Enterprise Infrastructure Solutions 88310321F00035 Summarization Data Network Services, Voice Services, and Conferencing Services: The National Archives and Records Administration (NARA) is an independent agency established in 1934 to identify, protect, preserve, and make publicly available the historically valuable records of all three branches of the Federal government.
+Customer/Agency Name National Archives and Records Administration Contract Title Enterprise Infrastructure Solutions 88310321F00035 Summarization Data Network Services, Voice Services, and Conferencing Services: The National Archives and Records Administration (NARA) is an independent agency establishe in 1934 to identify, protect, preserve, and make publicly available the historically valuable record of all three branches of the Federal government.
 NARA manages the Federal Government's archives, administers a system of Presidential Libraries, operates museums, conducts education and public programs, provides oversight of government-wide records management activities, and provides temporary storage of other agencies' records on their behalf.
-NARA and its Headquarters (HQ) location supports 44 site locations nation-wide consisting of Federal Records Centers, Regional Archives, Presidential Libraries and Museums, and the Federal Register.
-Within these 44 locations, NARA supports more than 4,000 employees, agency personnel and contractors that directly support the NARA mission and make U.S. Government records and data available to the public.
-Goals and Objectives MetTel assisted NARA with their EIS transition including their goal for the Network and Voice Services transformation to a fully integrated Software Defined-Wide Area Network (SD-WAN) based architecture.
-MetTel developed a transition approach that used MetTel's leading SD-WAN capabilities that are native in MetTel's backbone to deliver a network that will enable NARA to provide direct access to cloud services and to add cloud security appliances that will improve remote access and direct connectivity from any user to NARA resources.
-NARA and thus that of MetTel primary goa was to limit Phase 2 to modest improvements to network performance with minimal disruption to the delivery of the mission.
-With a secondary goal of allowing NARA to achieve the immediate cost benefits of EIS savings while providing a low risk track to achieving the NARA Network and Voice Services goals for the agency.
-Total Number Of Circuits Deployed 42

-Length of Time for Deployment 383

-Reference Name: Kevin Monohan

-Phone #: kevin.monahan@nara.gov

-Email Address: 301) 837-1805
+NARA and its Headquarters (HQ) location supports 44 site locations nation-wide consisting of Federal Records Centers, Regional Archives, Presidential Libraries and Museums, and the Federal Register. ons, NARA supports more than 4,000 employees, agency personnel and y support the NARA mission and make U.S. Government records and data Goals and Objectives MetTel assisted NARA with their EIS transition including their goal for the Network and Voice Services transformation to a fully integrated Software Defined-Wide Area Network (SD-WAN) based architecture.
+MetTel developed a transition approach that used MetTel's leading SD-WAN capabilities that are native in MetTel's backbone to deliver a network that will enable NARA to provide direct access to cloud services and to add cloud security appliances that will improve remote access and direct connectivity from any user to NARA resources. network performance v goal of allowing NAR f MetTel primary goa was to limit Phase 2 to modest improvements to with minimal disruption to the delivery of the mission.
+With a secondary A to achieve the immediate cost benefits of EIS savings while providing a ving the NARA Network and Voice Services goals for the agency.
+Total Number Of Circuits Deployed Length of Time for Deployment 383 Reference Name: Kevin Monohan Phone #: kevin.monahan@nara.gov Email Address: 301) 837-1805